juliaDooby/React-music-app-2.0/README.md

-_Music-app-2.0 with a modern homepage, fully-fledged music player, search, lyrics, song exploration features, search, popular music around you, worldwide top charts, and much more
+Music-app-2.0 with:
+- a modern homepage,
+- fully-fledged music player,
+- search,
+- lyrics,
+- song exploration features,
+- search,
+- popular music around you,
+- worldwide top charts,
+- and much more

 ### Features: